ibm-cloud-docs/account/catalog-vsipower-tutorial.md

 Scan your source code with Code Risk Analyzer to identify any security vulnerabilities that you need to assess.

 1. Click **Run scan**.
-1. After the scan is complete, click **Next**.
+2. Wait for the scan to finish.

 ### Add Security and Compliance Center scan
 {: #catalog-vsipower-scc-scan}

 Add the scans that you previously ran in the Security and Compliance Center.
-Security and Compliance Center determine adherence to regulatory controls.
+Security and Compliance Center scans determine adherence to regulatory controls.
 For more information, see [Scheduling a scan](/docs/security-compliance?topic=security-compliance-schedule-scan).

 1. Select the profile that you scanned.
 1. Select the Security and Compliance Center scan.